Easy and Delicious Homemade Dairy-Free Crepes are made with eggs, flour, plant-based milk, and a dash of sugar. No dairy or lactose.

 You can mix the batter by hand with a whisk, but an electric whisk will work even better.

 Once your batter is done – and this is important – let it rest.
-Cover to bowl to prevent the batter to dry out, refrigerate it for half an hour, and let the batter sit.
+Cover to bowl to prevent the batter from drying out, refrigerate it for half an hour, and let the batter sit.
 During this time, the flour will combine with the liquid, and the batter will thicken a bit.

 After the resting period, you’re ready to cook your crepes!